 Kevin believes that financial knowledge is for everyone, not just for the wealthy.
 Growing up, he says, nobody in his family talked about finances.
 His parents, both shift workers and union members, believed everyone fit within their current place in the financial hierarchy, and you didn’t move outside of that realm.
 But Kevin was always curious about the psychology of money and why it was such a taboo topic.
 “Why don’t we talk about it?
 Why is it only available to some and not others?
 It involves everything we do.”

 Kevin would like to change all of that.
-“I want to, as best as possible, provide tools and information on a platform that’s interesting enough for people to look,” he says.
+“I want to, as best as possible, provide tools and information on a platform that’s interesting enough for people to look at,” he says.
 “They can get knowledge, use it to help themselves, and get to a place where they’ve maxed out their RRSP or realize that the habit of saving is working for them.
 When you find yourself asking ‘am I paying unnecessary taxes or fees on my investments’ or ‘are there planning opportunities that I don’t know about?’, it has become more complicated.”
-And “complicated” is where a financial advisor like Kevin can help, providing the expertise and knowledge to achieve those future financial goals.
+And “complicated” is where a Financial Advisor like Kevin can help, providing the focus and knowledge to achieve those future financial goals.

 A growing team and practice